Andre-lab/evodock/README.md

 You have to modify the set_dof lines to match the genotype.
 Then to the script parse the backbone (pdb file) to --file and the modified symmetry file to --symmetry_file.

-A test can be run with:
+A test can be run with (can take up to an hour or more):

 ```console
 python scripts/symmetric_relax.py --file inputs/input_pdb/2CC9/2CC9_tobe_relaxed.pdb --symmetry_file inputs/symmetry_files/2CC9_tobe_relaxed.symm --rosetta_out tests/outputs/ --input_out tests/outputs/